wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_config_subpath.rst

 ~~~~~~~~

-Update the hard-coded production client asset paths to take into account Mattermost running on a subpath.
-This command needs access to the Mattermost assets directory to be able to rewrite the paths.
+Update the hard-coded production client asset paths to take into account Cusmato running on a subpath.
+This command needs access to the Cusmato assets directory to be able to rewrite the paths.

 ::